-Questions?
-Don’t hesitate to contact MTA Government Relations Department at 517-321-6467 or firstname.lastname@example.org.
+If you have any questions, please don’t hesitate to contact MTA’s Government Relations Department at 517-321-6467 or firstname.lastname@example.org.